 - Uncertainty: Help the clients understand the value of embracing uncertainty and continuous learning while also being clear with them about expectations around timing, budgets, etc. Features they think they want in the beginning might be re-prioritized during ongoing user tests.

-- The waterfall development approach and agile development approach have each advantage, disadvantages and suitable development environments in software development.
+- The waterfall development approach and agile development approach have each advantage, disadvantage, and suitable development environments in software development.
 The migration process is an attempt to bridge the gap between the two approaches.

-- The biggest difficulties lie in how to change and adapt the agile approach within the current development environment, people factors and communication methods.
+- The biggest difficulties lie in how to change and adapt the agile approach within the current development environment, people factors, and communication methods.
 Regarding the development environment, it is significant to change attitudes towards the new approach to set up the agile approach development environment and to change team members’ mindset toward the agile approach.
 As for the people factors, it is related to change project members’ responsibilities, which belongs to the management style.
 About the communication barriers, communication with more frequent and faster feedback is needed.
 That is why the adjustment of communication tools should be considered.

 - The process described in this article is useful for the teams migrating from Waterfall Model to Agile Model.
 However, knowing this process could be useful for the teams willing to migrate from any other project management model to Agile.